Go / No-Go supplier decision planning before china factory visit

 Because:

-If NO-GO is unclear, GO has no meaning.
+If NO-GO is unclear,

 Most companies try to prove that a supplier is acceptable.

-That is where decision quality begins.
+This is where decision quality begins.

 The SYY Go / No-Go Decision Framework